This post contains affiliate links.

 - Add Veggies: You can also throw veggies into this chili, like cubed sweet potato or bell pepper!

-- Make It Spicy: For the spicy food lovers, add a pinch of cayenne or a sliced jalapeno at the same time as the onion!
+- Make It Spicy: For spicy food lovers, add a pinch of cayenne or a sliced jalapeno to the onion at the same time!

 Storage

 This chili is great for vegetarian meal prep, as it lasts well in the fridge for up to a week.
-This chili can be frozen, but the black beans become much softer when thawed out (this can easily be balanced out by throwing some crunchy toppings onto the reheated chili, like crushed corn chips!)
+It can also be frozen, but the black beans become much softer when thawed.
+(This can easily be balanced out by throwing some crunchy toppings onto the reheated chili, like crushed corn chips!)

 Best Toppings For Chili